Dewi Sandra: Style

 Her first four albums were categorized with "bouncy R&B songs infused with a joyful mood".
 However, her fifth album, Wanita, featured more melancholic melodies.

 Personal life

 She married actor Surya Saputra in the early 2000s; they divorced in 2005.
 She then married singer Glenn Fredly.
 He proposed to her at the National Monument and they were married in Bali on her 26th birthday.
-But that interfaith marriage, does not last long Fredly initiated divorce proceedings in April 2009.
-On 11 December 2011 Dewi Sandra married for third time, to Agus Rahman.
+But that interfaith marriage did not last long.
+Fredly initiated divorce proceedings in April 2009.
+On 11 December 2011, Dewi Sandra is married for third time, to Agus Rahman.

 She enjoys reading, becoming addicted to it after being introduced to the Harry Potter series as a teenager.
 She also enjoys watching movies and travelling.

 Sandra admires Madonna, Oprah Winfrey, and Nelson Mandela; Madonna and Oprah for being strong, emancipated women, and Mandela for being a dedicated leader.